 The Pyramids of Giza

 The Pyramids of Giza are a big bucket list destination for many travelers.
 In fact, the Great Pyramid of Giza (also known as the Pyramid of Khufu) is the last remaining ancient Wonder of the World.

 Nine pyramids, the Great Sphinx, and a collection of smaller tombs sit on the Giza Plateau, also called the Necropolis of Giza.
 The Pyramid of Khufu, with its two neighbors, the Pyramid of Khafre and the Pyramid of Menkaure, form one of the most iconic sights in Egypt, if not the entire world.

 Most people spend about two hours on the Giza Plateau, but we recommend budgeting more time than that.
 There is a lot to do here.

-Top things to do on the Giza Plateau include a camel ride around the pyramids, seeing the Great Sphinx, going inside one of the pyramids, visiting the photographic viewpoints, and seeing the solar boat.
+Top things to do on the Giza Plateau include seeing the Great Sphinx, going inside one of the pyramids, visiting the photographic viewpoints.

 We recommend spending a minimum of three hours on the Giza Plateau.

-The Giza Plateau opens at 8 am and closes at 4 pm.
-Start your day here at 8 am, to avoid the crowds.
+The Giza Plateau opens at 6 am and closes at 5 pm.
+Start your day here by 8 am, to avoid the crowds.
 Most people arrive around 10 am and it stays busy for the rest of the day.
 There is a chance that it could be hazy in the morning, especially during the winter months, but I think that it is worth a visit at this time, to avoid the big crowds.
 You also get to avoid the midday heat.

 Spend the afternoon at the Egyptian Museum, which contains the world’s largest collection of Egyptian artifacts.
 Highlights of a visit include seeing the solid gold mask and the golden sarcophagi of Tutankhamun, the Royal Mummies room, and an astonishing number of statues, jewelry, and treasures.